conda-forge/libprotobuf-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libprotobuf, libprotobuf-static` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libprotobuf, libprotobuf-python-headers, libprotobuf-static` can be installed with `conda`:

 ```
-conda install libprotobuf libprotobuf-static
+conda install libprotobuf libprotobuf-python-headers libprotobuf-static
 ```

 or with `mamba`:

 ```
-mamba install libprotobuf libprotobuf-static
+mamba install libprotobuf libprotobuf-python-headers libprotobuf-static
 ```

 It is possible to list all of the versions of `libprotobuf` available on your platform with `conda`: